 The following define four cost categories for purposes of categorizing non-Program Portfolio costs:

 Demonstration of Breakthrough Equipment and Devices Cost.
-Any costs incurred in the administration and implementation of Programs demonstrating Breakthrough Equipment and Devices, including no more than three percent (3%) of approved Plan budgets.
+Any costs incurred in the administration and implementation of Programs demonstrating Breakthrough Equipment and Devices, including no more than three percent (3%) of approved Plan budgets for Section 8-104, and including no more than six percent (6%) of approved Plan budgets for Section 8-103B.
 All costs associated with Demonstration of Breakthrough Equipment and Devices shall be included in that cost category, excluding the independent evaluation.
 Breakthrough Equipment and Devices may vary from year to year and are subject to the definition set forth in Section 1.
 Examples of Demonstration of Breakthrough Equipment and Devices include, but are not limited to assessing:

 Savings;